KalaayPT/Profit-Taker-Guide/docs/beginner/vex-armor-builds.md

 - Sort of a halfway point between Eclipse and normal Vex build, giving a mix of fast shield clears and being tanky.
 The biggest weakness of Vex armor is the slow start of building your stacks, and removing your shields speeds it up significantly.
 - Using archwing while on the ground makes you take damage and can be used to proc Vex’ damage bonus when at 0 shields.
 Also procs Avenger.
 May be inconsistent as client.
 - This build assumes you’re running with an On Call Crewmate.
 If you don’t have one though, you can use Narrow Minded instead of Primed Continuity.
+- Consider running a Decaying Dragon Key or slotting rank 0 Catalyzing Shields to reduce your shieldgate to 0.33s.
+- Activating parasitic armor also activates your shield gate even though your healthbar stays red.
 :::

 #### **Dispensary**